 \1

-• Hot SaaS categories attracting capital include \1, \1, and \1 driven by remote work trends[1][2][4].
+• Hot SaaS categories attracting capital include \1 supporting hybrid workforces[1][4].

 \1

-• The IPO pipeline remains active, with several SaaS companies preparing to go public, especially those focused on AI and vertical SaaS niches (inferred from investment trends and market growth).
+• The IPO pipeline remains active with several mid-to-large SaaS firms preparing to go public, focusing on AI integration and vertical SaaS niches; recent offerings have attracted strong investor interest due to recurring revenue models and growth prospects[4].

-• Acquisition activity is robust, with strategic buyers including large tech firms and private equity targeting SaaS companies to expand cloud portfolios and AI capabilities[2][4].
+• Acquisition activity is robust, with strategic buyers including large cloud providers (Microsoft, Salesforce, Adobe) and private equity firms targeting SaaS companies with strong customer retention and AI capabilities[6].
+Consolidation is driven by the need to expand product suites and enter new verticals.

 \1